apify/apify-docs/sources/academy/tutorials/node_js/how_to_fix_target_closed.md

 If you use [Crawlee](https://crawlee.dev/), your concurrency automatically scales up and down to fit in the allocated memory.
 You can change the allocated memory using the environment variable or the [Configuration](https://crawlee.dev/docs/guides/configuration) class.
 But very hungry pages can still occasionally cause sudden memory spikes, and you might have to limit the [maxConcurrency](https://crawlee.dev/docs/guides/scaling-crawlers#minconcurrency-and-maxconcurrency) of the crawler.
 This problem is very rare, though.

-Without Crawlee, you will need to predict the maximum concurrency the particular use case can handle or just increase the allocated memory.
+Without Crawlee, you will need to predict the maximum concurrency the particular use case can handle or increase the allocated memory.

 ## Page closed prematurely